Tomaslapes/Tomaslapes/README.md

 ### Hi there 👋

-I’m a software engineer based in Prague, specializing in Artificial Intelligence, APP & WebAPP development and Python backends.
+I’m a software engineer based in Prague, specializing in APP & WebAPP development and Python backends.
+I also love to tinker with Artificial Intelligence in my spare time.
+Currently pursuing a bachelor's degree in Artificial Inteligence at CTU FEE Prague.

 My skills:

   * Frontend skills
     * Typescript, React, NexJS
+    * Python desktop Apps in PyQT or Tkinter

   * Backend / API skills
-    * Python
+    * Python - FastApi, Django
     * Supabase, Firebase

   * Flutter